School Life

 The Berkeley Summer Sports Camps provide an exciting and rewarding opportunity for young, developing athletes to concentrate on a sport they are passionate about in a supportive and closely supervised atmosphere.
 Each camp is led by an experienced coach who will focus on building and refining skills and promoting a love of the game.
 We are extremely proud of the vibrant variety of sports camps that we offer for all ages and skill levels, the high quality of our coaching staff, and our first-rate facilities.

-List of 26 items.
+List of 29 items.

 • Camp Berkeley

-Campers will enjoy a mix of water games and dry-land games utilizing all Berkeley has to offer including the: Cantonis Pool, Rockwall, Dickey Field, and indoor gyms.
-Campers will also build and launch their own rocket and see what it's like to walk on the moon using virtual reality headsets.
-We didn’t forget the Friday water balloon and watergun fight from Aquakids so get excited!
-Campers will need to bring a change of clothes, swimsuit, snack and water bottle each and every day.
+Campers will enjoy a mix of pool games and dry-land games utilizing all Berkeley has to offer including the: Cantonis Pool, Buccaneer Ridge Rockwall, Dickey Field, and indoor gyms.
+Campers will also build and launch their own rockets and tie dye their own shirt!
+Slip & slide, water balloons and popsicles will be a part of each week.

 This is a one-week session.
 Full-day and half-day options are available.
+A hearty lunch provided by Sage Dining Services is an add-on option for this camp.

 Weeks 1, 2, 3, 4, 5, 6, 7 (ages 5-14)